-While the Port River and Barker Inlet Estuary is home to numerous shellfish, the once plentiful native flat oyster, Ostrea angasi, is now found only occasionally in the Port River.
-Ostrea angasi has been classified as “functionally extinct’ not only in the Port River but throughout South Australia.
+While the Port River and Barker Inlet Estuary is home to numerous shellfish, the once plentiful native flat oyster, Ostrea angasi, has been classified as “functionally extinct’ not only in the Port River but throughout South Australia.

 Restoring Ostrea angasi to the ecosystem and providing substrate for existing shellfish, will improve water quality, help stabilise shorelines, and enhance the ecology of the estuary.

-Our project in the Port River is the first local, citizen science, shellfish restoration project in SA.
+Our project in the Port River was the first local, citizen science, shellfish restoration project in SA.

 • Restore the native oyster Ostrea angasi to the Port River